gijskoning/ReproducingCURL/docs/agenda.md

 ### Week 3 (03-05-2021)
 - CURL is an improvement on Pixel SAC.
 Would it be good to also implement the baseline?
 It is mostly swapping the first couple of CNN layers.
+- Currently we have copied the utility classes and training structure from the original repo.
+Is this okay to do?
 ### Week 4 (10-05-2021)

 ### Week 5 (17-05-2021)